gracefullight/gracefullight.github.io/blog/2025/10/21/fundamentals-of-data-analytics-011.md

 - The intuition behind ensemble methods is to decrease bias and variance by using multiple machine learning algorithms.
 - Any machine learning algorithm can be used in ensemble methods.
   - decision trees, neural networks, logistic regressions, etc.
+- Base models are as diverse as possible.
+- Train each base model to predict as accurately as possible.

+### Sequential ensemble methods

+- Arrange weak learners in a sequence, such that weak learners learn from next learner in the sequence to create better predictive models.
+- Each model fits the residual of its predecessor.

+### Parallel ensemble methods

+- to use different variations of the same dataset, of the smae classifier, and aggregate the results.

+### Bootstraping

+- Sampling technique that creates multiple subsets of datasets from the original dataset.
+- when inferring results for a population from results found on a collection of smaller random samples of that population.

+### Bagging

+> **B**ootstrap **agg**regat**ing**

+- Generates subsets (bags) of traning data by sampling from the original training dataset with replacement.
+- To overcome the complexity of models that overfit the training data.